Ramish93/AWS-Cloud-Practioner-Prep/README.md

 - gives you dedicated physical server in datacenter, most expensive option.
 - if you have a per-server licencing model. and you want to abile by terms of licence.
-- also some compliance require a dedicated host. so in that case too use this.
+- also some compliance require a dedicated host, and you can have physically seperated virtual machines. so in that case too use this.
   ![EC2 buy Options](./assets/EC2buyOptions.png?raw=true "EC2 buy Options")
   ![EC2 buy Options](./assets/EC2buyOptions1.png?raw=true "EC2 buy Options")
 - here is an example of prices for Reserved Instances. as you can see the saving in it.